super7ramp/croiseur/croiseur-puzzle/croiseur-puzzle-repository-filesystem-plugin/README.md

 a [Croiseur puzzle repository](../../croiseur-spi/croiseur-spi-puzzle-repository) whose puzzles are stored as files on disk.

+Files are written in the [xd format](../croiseur-puzzle-codec-xd).

 The path to the repository is defined by the `com.gitlab.super7ramp.croiseur.puzzle.path` system property.

-Files are written in the [xd format](../croiseur-puzzle-codec-xd).
+If the system property is not defined, the plugin will use `${user.dir}/croiseur/puzzle` as fallback.

+If the directory pointed by the given (or fallback path) does not exist, the plugin will attempt to create it.